amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Type 6: Architectural style

-This is one way of partitioning your code: following an architectural style.
+You can also partition your code following an architectural style.
 For example, if you're maintaining a heavy transactional system, a banking system for instance, then probably it will follow a *Transaction Processing* style[^ref-transaction-processing].
 In this architectural style, transactions are recorded and processed later on.
 This is a high level diagram of typical components in transaction processing application:

 ![Banking application following the Transaction Processing architectural style](images/divideandconquer/transactionprocessingarchstyle.png)